thesullivantage/thesullivantage/README.md

 👋 Hi, I’m @thesullivantage (Jack Sullivan)

+💼 I assist the LIGO Scientific Collaboration with gravitational waveform reconstruction at Georgia Institute of Technology... from events like black hole mergers!

 👀 I’m interested in... all things science, technology, and mathematics.

 🌱 I’m currently honing my skills in C++ and learning more about the ancient atmosphere of Mars before it was blown away by solar winds.